Garmin Dash Cam Mini 2 Review: Tiny Camera, Big

 Live View and Vault Storage

 • Vault Storage: Saved clips are automatically uploaded to the secure online Vault via Wi-Fi.
-You can access them for up to 24 hours for free, with options to extend storage with a paid subscription.
+You can access them for up to 24 hours for free, with options to extend storage via a paid subscription.
 This is invaluable if your camera or SD card is stolen or damaged after an accident.

 Is the Garmin Dash Cam Mini 2 Right for You?